VintageCollector/bmw-g30-dashboard-ets2/README.md

 05 Jan 2023: This variant code was tested on a BMW 2014 X5 F15 cluster.
-(Also tested on F10 & F20 from automatic varints and found to be working.
+(Also tested on F10 & F20 from automatic variants and found to be working.
 But on clusters from manual transmissions the rpm drops du to lack of geari info.)

 Working items: Gauges, headlights, turn indicators.
 This is still a work in progress project.